Guru ROM

 - J10/J11 - If the ID jumper block is present (few early HC's, most HC8's), J10 or J11 shorted indicates 7Mhz 33C93A operation.
 Otherwise, 14Mhz operation is assumed in all other cases (open/default).
 Some early revision cards had problems with J10 being detected, so J11 was also used.

 - J12* (shorted) toggles the sending of the Sync negotation defined in the SCSI protocol.
-Some older and poorly designed devices hang on the Sync query.
+Some older and poorly designed SCSI devices could hang on the Sync query.
 On omniscsi.device <=v6.14, it doesn't send it by default (overrides this globally with the jumper on, or per ID with a GuruROM tool option used during boot).
-On v6.16 the command is sent by default (enabled), and the feature disabled with the jumper on.
+On v6.16 the command is sent by default (enabled), and the feature is disabled with the jumper on.
 In either case, it is toggled by device ID with the GuruROM tool used during boot.
-Boot block of the device (if written) can also override the jumper setting.
+The boot block of the target device (if written as set) can also override the jumper setting for that device.
 The GuruROM tool will override current devcie setting at any time.

-68030: Default settings of CN14 and CN15 (if present) are for 14Mhz
+68030 G-Force: Default settings of CN14 and CN15 (if present) are for 14Mhz

-68040: Default settings of CN11 and CN12 are for 14Mhz
+68040 G-Force: Default settings of CN11 and CN12 are for 14Mhz

 The original Combo-030 boards (22/33MHz) with surface-mount CPU/FPU, always clock the SCSI chip at 7Mhz.
 There is no option to select, nor modify, that clock design.
-Use of GuruROM on these boards yields no performance improvement (i.e. - Sync is not possible) over the v4.x FastROM.
+Use of GuruROM on these boards yields no performance improvement (i.e. - Sync is not possible) over the v3.x/v4.x FastROM.

 A1208 - The default settings for the 33C93A are for 14Mhz clock.

 Ralph Babel maintains the latest general release version of the ROM, v6.14 as of writing, on his website and it may be programed and used on the official adapters.
 The v6.16 sold on the Omni adapter has no functional changes that affect performance.
 It only has a default settings change (more agressive) with regard to Sync SCSI negotation, but it may have problems if a device on the bus at boot time doesn't like the (SCSI standard) device query for Sync.
-If the device on the SCSI bus does not like negotation command, you may want to revert back to 6.14 which takes a more conservative approach if there is no jumper avalable to negate the behavior on your host adapter.
+If the device on the SCSI bus does not like negotation command, you may want to revert back to 6.14 which takes a more conservative approach if there is no jumper avalable to negate the driver's behavior on your host adapter.

-* - Action item: Need to confirm that J12 (GVP HC8) and a DIP/jumper on the C= units toggle the default Sync behavior.
+* - Action item: Need to confirm that J12 (GVP HC8) and the DIP/jumper on the C= units toggle the default Sync behavior.
 Jumpers may not be available on a few revisions of the HC Series II SCSI models, so default global behavior cannot be altered for problem devices.
 Switch back to 6.14 (safer query) if this occurrs.

 Page contributors: Alan W. Rateliff, II, Robert Miranda (GVP Tech Support), Takahasi Kasiko

-Updated: 2/16/2024 .
+Updated: 12/3/2024 .
 Added: 9/25/2005